 Hello there you curious beer adventurer you!

-However, aside from our own tour information, we accept no responsibility or liability whatsoever with regards to the information on this site.
+Aside from our own info, we accept no responsibility or liability whatsoever with regards to the information on this site, which is:

 - an aggregate of information sourced from official channels, online and offline;